Bilateral Distribution Compression: Reducing Both Data Size and Dimensionality: Experiments

 \section{Experiments}

 We evaluate BDC on real and synthetic datasets across both labelled and unlabelled tasks.
-As ambient-space baselines, we consider: (i) uniform random subsampling (URS); (ii) ambient-space distribution compression via gradient descent (ADC) \citep{Arbel2019Flow, Broadbent2025Compress}; and (iii) the full dataset (FULL), where computationally feasible.
+As ambient-space baselines, we consider: (i) uniform random subsampling (URS); (ii) ambient-space distribution compression via gradient descent (ADC) \citep{Arbel2019Flow}; and (iii) the full dataset (FULL), where computationally feasible.
 Within BDC, we compare two variants: BDC-L, which employs a linear autoencoder trained on the Stiefel manifold, and BDC-NL, which employs a nonlinear neural autoencoder.
 For image classification, we additionally compare against M3D, as discussed in the related work.
-Unless otherwise stated, we define kernels directly on the learned latent spaces, without employing the pull-back kernel.
-For further details and additional experiments, including ablation studies on latent dimensionality and kernel choice, see Section~\ref{ExperimentDetails}.